adamchainz/patchy/README.rst

 Since it takes a lot of energy to maintain a fork, writing monkey patches was the chosen quick solution, but then writing actual patches would be better.

-The patches are applied with the standard ``patch`` commandline utility.
+The patches are applied in-memory by `unipatch <https://pypi.org/project/unipatch/>`__, a pure-Python implementation of unified diff patching, compatible with the behaviour of the GNU ``patch`` commandline utility.

 Why not?